nicolascerna/pyzub/README.md

 ### Command Line Interface:

 At the moment only the *slide* command is available (arguably the most important feature).
-The *slide* command of *pyzub* lets you move your subtitles so you can synchronize your subtitles manually.
+The *slide* command of *pyzub* lets you move your subtitles so you can synchronize them manually.

 ```
 $ pyzub slide -h